 Landmark School enjoys a rich and dynamic relationship with many research institutions in and around the Boston area.
-Below are current and past projects that have been undertaken recently.
+Below are current and past projects that have been undertaken recently with our research partners.

 Please direct inquiries about these or research proposals to Adam Hickey, research coordinator, Landmark School.

 Do you have someone in your family with reading difficulties?
 Is your child between 2 and 8 months of age?
 Seeking infants for research study

 What is involved?
 We will assess your infant’s development using standard behavioral measures, and then we will measure your infant’s brain structure and development through measures of Magnetic Resonance Imaging (MRI).
 We will follow your infant’s daily routine and wait until he/she falls into a deep sleep to take pictures with the brain camera.
 MRI is a noninvasive and safe research method that has been a valuable and fun experience for participants and their families.

 You will be asked to return to participate when your child is 14-20 months old, 4 years old, and then again at Kindergarten and 2nd grade.
 At these follow-up visits, your child will be asked to complete a set of standardized tests of cognitive and literacy development, and we will take more pictures with the brain camera.

 Both parents will also be asked to participate in assessments and brain imaging at one time point during the study.